John Cohen (baseball): Tenure as athletic director

 Cohen approved construction of a new $3.6 million football game-day home locker room and recruiting center inside the north end of Davis Wade Stadium.
 The 11,100 square-foot locker room, which opened in September 2018, includes custom-built player lockers, separate coaches and staff locker rooms, an expansive athletic training room as well as an equipment room.
 In July 2019, state-of-the-art updates were completed in the Leo Seal Jr. Football Complex locker room, which serves as the daily headquarters for MSU football.

 The Templeton Athletic Academic Center underwent a major renovation in the summer of 2018 with modern wall graphics and displays.
 In addition, ground was broken in the summer of 2019 on the $8 million-dollar MSU Tennis Pavilion which was completed in the fall of 2020.
 The 48,815-square-foot facility features six indoor courts, elevated spectator seating, LED lighting and more.

-Planning is already underway for a major renovation and modernization of Humphrey Coliseum, which will make the historic venue one of the elites in all of college basketball.
-Expanded concourses, enhanced sightlines, new dining options and a luxurious club level are some of the many features that will be coming to the new-look “Hump.”

 Cohen was instrumental in providing a “championship-level fan experience” at all of MSU's athletic venues.
 For the first time in school history, State drew over 1 million combined fans in the ticketed sports of football, men's and women's basketball and baseball during the 2018-19 athletic year.
 In the summer of 2018, MSU announced significant price decreases on all food and beverage at concessions for all home venues that continues today.
 State also unveiled a football season ticket price reduction in several sections of Davis Wade Stadium.

 Cohen's vision launched the Hail State Family Fan Experience survey, an initiative to best serve Bulldog fans based on their feedback.
 The plan has been responsible for numerous enhancements at venues, including improved sound at Davis Wade Stadium and boosted cell service for major carriers.

 Cohen is the only coach in SEC history to win an SEC championship, SEC tournament championship, and advance to the College World Series both as a player and head coach.
 He and Ron Polk are the only two baseball coaches in SEC history to lead multiple schools to SEC titles.
 His 2013 Bulldog club advanced to the CWS championship series for the first time in MSU history.
 Cohen also had the privilege of being a part of a College World Series as a player, head coach and now three times as an athletic director when the Diamond Dawgs reached Omaha in June 2018, 2019 and 2021.
 His 2012 club produced an SEC record-tying eight Major Leaguers.